 - Blood in the urine or stool

 Clotting disorders, once identified, may be treated through the use of medications to increase the blood's ability to clot and, when possible, addressing and treating any underlying causes of the problem.
 Because skin problems have a number of causes and possible treatments, people that choose to continue the quest to become spotless will do so by seeking the advice of a health care provider.
 After s/he has a chance to examine your spots and the surrounding skin, s/he'll be able to rule out some of the possibilities mentioned here, and offer advice on treatment and prevention.
-If you go to Columbia, you can make an appointment to go see Primary Care Medical Services on Open Communicator or by calling x4-2284.

 As you can see, many of the causes of various skin spots are harmless.
 Some social pressures and beliefs lead people to use terms like "ugly" and think that all possible spots should be removed.
 Keep in mind that each person has her/his own spots.
 You may consider thinking about how these spots make you unique, like "beauty marks."
 Coming to terms with your distinct self may help address image or esteem concerns.
 Stay beautiful!